Skip to content

 RBT Paraphrase:

-The Head
+The Head/Peak

-Within the head mighty ones has cut out the eternal self dual Heavenly ones and the eternal self Earth.
+Within the head mighty ones has cut out the self eternal dual Heavenly ones and the self eternal Earth.

 LITV Translation: